American upper class: Theories regarding social class

-Functional theorists in sociology and economics assert that the existence of social classes is necessary to ensure that only the most qualified persons acquire positions of power, and to enable all persons to fulfill their occupational duties to the greatest extent of their ability.
-Notably, this view does not address wealth, which plays an important role in allocating status and power (see Affluence in the United States for more).
+Functional theorists in sociology assert that the existence of social classes is necessary to ensure that only the most qualified persons acquire positions of power, and to enable all persons to fulfill their occupational duties to the greatest extent of their ability.
+Notably, this view does not address wealth, which plays an important role in allocating status and power.
 According to this theory, to ensure that important and complex tasks are handled by qualified and motivated personnel, society attaches incentives such as income and prestige to those positions.
 The more scarce that qualified applicants are and the more essential the given task is, the larger the incentive will be.
 Income and prestige—which are often used to indicate a person's social class—are incentives given to that person for meeting all qualifications to complete an important task that is of high standing in society due to its functional value.

 As mentioned above, income is one of the most prominent features of social class, but is not necessarily one of its causes.
 In other words, income does not determine the status of an individual or household, but rather reflects that status.
 Income and prestige are the incentives created to fill positions with the most qualified and motivated personnel possible.

+Sociologist William Lloyd Warner also asserts the existence of class markers:

+Warner asserts that social class is as old as civilization itself and has been present in nearly every society from before the Roman Empire, through medieval times, and to the modern-day United States.
+He believes that complex societies such as the United States need an equally complex social hierarchy.

+Assortative mating in humans has been widely observed and studied.
+It includes the tendency of humans to prefer to mate within their socio-economic peers, that is, those with similar social standing, job prestige, educational attainment, or economic background as they themselves.
+This tendency has always been present in society: there was no historical era when most of the individuals preferred to sort, and had actually sorted, negatively into couples or matched randomly along these traits.

 Education

-Members of the upper class in American society are typically knowledgeable and have been educated in "elite" settings.
-Wealthy parents tend to take significant efforts to ensure their children will maintain their class, often through educational opportunities unavailable to most.
-Upper-class parents often enroll their children in prestigious primary schools leading to similarly prestigious middle and high schools, and hopefully elite, private colleges.
-Often graduating from schools such as those in the Ivy League, upper class members may join exclusive clubs or fraternities.
+Members of the upper class in American society are commonly distinguished by their extensive education and affiliations with prestigious institutions, such as the Ivy League and other private universities.